Neihu District: Tourist attractions

 Neihu's attractions include Dahu Park, famous for its picturesque footbridge, Bihu Park, where cherry blossoms can be viewed in the spring, and Bishan Temple (碧山巖), a large Taoist temple dedicated to Chen Yuanguang (陳元光) or Kai Zhang Sheng Wang (開漳聖王) on the mountainside that affords a panoramic view of Taipei.
 In the vicinity of Bishan Temple are a number of other Taoist and Buddhist temples, as well as orchards and fruit farms where tourists can pick their own fruit.
 An extensive network of hiking trails criss-crosses the mountainous regions of the northern part of Neihu.

-There are many popular restaurants in the Neihu area, including Journey Kaffe, a restaurant where patrons can make their own pizza, and Holly Brown Coffee, a cafe popular for its extravagant milkshakes.

-Other tourist attractions are Guo Ziyi Memorial Hall.
+Another tourist attraction is Guo Ziyi Memorial Hall.

 Transportation

 The district is served by the Wenhu line of Taipei Metro.
 Stations located within the district are Donghu metro station, Huzhou metro station, Dahu Park metro station, Neihu metro station, Wende metro station, Gangqian metro station and Xihu metro station.

 The Circular line will service Neihu in the future.